stalj/prg-basics/03-ControlStructures/ControlStructures.md

     Product price: 40\
     Amount to pay: 170.00

 1. The speed of vehicles on highways in Poland is at least 40 km/h and not more than 140 km/h.
-Write a program that displays a message when the specified car speed, read from the keyboard, has been exceeded.
+Write a program that prints a message when the specified car speed, read from the keyboard, has been exceeded.
 Sample result:

     Enter car speed: 38\
     Warning: invalid car speed!!